 The core learning experiences of this residency program may include, but are not limited to, the following activities:

-Provision of medication-related information to health care professionals as well as clinical guideline and policy management through involvement in the day-to-day operations of the UNC Healthcare System Drug Information Center
+- Provision of medication-related information to health care professionals as well as clinical guideline and policy management through involvement in the day-to-day operations of the UNC Health Care System Drug Information Center

-Medication error review and longitudinal involvement in the Medication Safety Committee
+- Review of medication errors, participation in root cause analyses, and longitudinal involvement in the Medication Safety Committee

 - Orientation (July)